functionless/functionless/README.md

 ## Writing your own interpreters

 Functionless converts TypeScript function syntax into a [`FunctionDecl`](./src/declaration.ts) AST data object.
 This object contains a total representation of the syntax contained within the Function and can then be processed within your CDK application.
-This is how `AppsyncFunction` works.

 To get a `FunctionDecl` for a function, use the `functionless.reflect` utility: